 Due to possible occurrences of unsteady network transmission, live streaming may lag and not be very smoothly.
-If you enable this option, the live streaming will be stored on the camera's buffer for a few seconds before being played on the client computer's live view window.
+If you enable this option, the live streaming will be stored on the client PC's cache memory for a few seconds before being played on the client computer's live view window.
 This helps produce a smoothlier live streaming.
 If you enter a vlue of 3,000 milliseconds, the streaming will delay for 3 seconds.